 Can you cash the plan in without a penalty?

 Some plans have certain dates you can cash in without any penalty, often in year ten and every five years thereafter.
 Ask your life office if you have any "MVR-Free Dates"

 You may be able to do this if you can find a provider whose plan has lower charges or a better asset mix.
 This is mainly an option with pension plans.

 Switching to a unit-linked fund

-Some providers will simply let you switch in to a more standard type of investment, if you are going to do this give consideration to whether they are the best provider of the new investment.
+Some providers will simply let you switch into a more standard type of investment if you are going to do this consider whether they are the best provider of the new investment.

 The above should give you a pretty good idea of the factors you should consider when deciding what to do with your investment.
 Most Financial Advisers can offer you an analysis of your investment and advice on what you should do.
-I would always recommend that you take advice from a suitably qualified person, however, if the policy is mortgage related you should seek an adviser who is qualified and authorised to give advice on both mortgages and investments.
+I would always recommend that you take advice from a suitably qualified person, however, if the policy is mortgage-related you should seek an adviser who is qualified and authorised to advise on both mortgages and investments.
 I am authorised for both and will be happy to help if you wish.

 Your home may be repossessed if you do not keep up repayments on your mortgage.

 Typically for mortgage work, we charge a research fee of £200 and receive a commission from the lender.